pact-foundation/pact-go/README.md

 **Why use Pact?**

-Contract testing with Pact let's you:
+Contract testing with Pact lets you:

 - ⚡ Test locally
 - 🚀 Deploy faster